If you’re new to blogging you’ve probably heard that it’s necessary to target certain cannabis keywords.

 Words used in the title

-However, given that there can be numerous words it the title; search engine cannot understand the point of the article solely based on this.
+However, given that there can be numerous words in the title; search engines cannot understand the point of the article solely based on this.

 Furthermore, it doesn’t know what the main keyword is.

 Google may see “experts’ opinion”, “expert”, “opinion”, “experts’ opinion on”, “Flinders University”, “Flinders University Adelaide”.

 Words within the title have more weight than the rest but are still not enough to determine the real purpose of the article.

 This is why Google requires more data.

 Words used in the first paragraph